mikaelkaron/troopjs-learn/requirejs/readme.md

 !CODEFILE "index.js"

-And to try it we need
+And to try it we need an `HTML` file:

+!CODEFILE "index.html"

 # Vanilla web-configuration